In Need of Medical Transportation?

 Non-Emergency Medical Transportation: Non-emergency medical transportation is best for those who need to be transported to and from a doctor’s appointment.
 No ambulance or life-threatening services are needed.
 Most patients who have a health condition or injury that is not life-threatening use non-emergency medical transportation.
 The health condition or injury might prevent the patient from being able to travel or drive themselves to doctor appointments.
 Non-emergency medical transportation is the number one choice for most elderly or seniors who are no longer able to drive.

 Ambulatory Medical Transportation: Ambulatory medical transportation is applicable to both patients who might have a life-threatening condition or those who need assistance to travel.
 This assistance can include medical equipment that is needed to leave the home.
 This type of medical transportation is sometimes covered by health insurance providers.
 Stretcher medical transportation falls under the ambulatory medical transportation.
-This service is provided for patients who may have just underwent back surgery or have a back condition that prevents them from moving freely.
+This service is provided for patients who may have just undergone back surgery or have a back condition that prevents them from moving freely.
 Sitting upright might pose as a challenge for those with a back condition so the patient is transported on a flat stretcher.
 This type of service is not always applicable for life threatening conditions and can be reserved ahead of time for non-emergency medical transportation.

 Wheelchair Medical Transportation: Wheelchair medical transportation is a common type of non-emergency medical transportation.
 It assists patients who are unable to leave their wheelchair to drive a vehicle.
 A wheelchair accessible vehicle is driven and patients are given basic assistance.